AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 = Introduction <sec:intro>
 // summarize the importance of the problem you are trying to solve and the reason that motivated you to select this project.
-Docked bike-sharing, i.e. a system of stations where bicycles are docked and taken from are a common way of implementing a bicycle sharing system.
+Dock-based bike-sharing, i.e. a system of stations where bicycles are docked and taken from are a common way of implementing a bicycle sharing system.
 As bicycle sharing becomes one of the most popular ways to commute, it plays a significant role in the public transportation system.
 Considered for the city of Toronto, according to the Bike Share Toronto 2023 Business Review, the total number of rides in 2023 is estimated to be about $5.5$ million, projected to 2025 to become more than $6.2$ million @Hanna_2023.
 The total number of stations deployed is planned to be more than $1,000$ with more than $10, 000$ bikes available.
 However, the demand varies greatly between location, weekday, season and other factors, which leads to imbalances and congestions in the system.
 This results in customer dissatisfaction and unreliability of the system, jeopardizing the central role of bicycle in reaching emission-neutral transportation and providing convenience.

 To properly implement dynamic solutions, such as adaptive dynamic pricing and terminal extensions, the demand needs to be reliably predicted.
 Since bike-sharing usage fluctuates nontrivially based on a multitude of different influences, such as weekday, daytime, events, weather and more features, machine learning and especially neural network approaches have been successfully employed to predict general usage @Ashqar2017 @Dastjerdi2022 @Liang2024.
 However, only predicting the number of bikes taken in or out is not sufficient for implementing a dynamic pricing system: For example, when a small station is predicted to be completely full at a time, how much should we incentivize taking out bikes?
 The demand in this case could range from zero (e.g. in the night) to almost arbitrarily high (e.g. during rush-hours in the day), but this quantity can not be directly computed from a purely predictive model.